 The fun-fair at Pripyat, due to open on 1 May five days after the accident, is one of the most famous sights of the city.

 I would be interested to see a contemporary picture of these rusty bumper-cars, if they are still there ten years later.
 I imagine their shock value will decrease as they become more overgrown and rusty.
-Could anyone be tempted to restore them a bit?

 I’d be keen to see an update of this picture of a swimming pool, too.
 Once, it would have been a fine facility.

 An abandoned room full of cots.
 The doll on one bed looks like a later addition.

 This picture of an abandoned school library gives an impression of the chaos of Pripyat in 2009.
 The fact that the books are worthless and covered in potentially radioactive dust helps explain why no-one feels much like picking them up.
 But by then, souvenir hunters and scavengers had already been active across much of Pripyat, despite the risk of residual radiation.

 Civil defence posters at a school in Pripyat warn children of the dangers of different threats including air, radiation, and chemical threats and how to respond to warnings.
 The signs encourage families to teach their children how to put on gas masks.

 In this school poster a friendly dwarf is encouraging children to wash their hands, especially before eating.